-A review by Pavlou et al, 201817, reported that two-thirds of patients with type 2 diabetes mellitus have arterial hypertension.
+A review by Pavlou et al reported that two-thirds of patients with type 2 diabetes mellitus have arterial hypertension.
 This major risk factor increases the incidence of both microvascular and macrovascular complications in these patients.
-Furthermore, the co-existence of diabetes and hypertension leads to a four-fold increased risk for cardiovascular disease compared to normotensive non-diabetic controls.
+Furthermore, the co-existence of diabetes and hypertension leads to a fourfold increased risk of cardiovascular disease compared to normotensive nondiabetic controls.

 A BP target of less than 140/90 mmHg applies to most patients.
-Individualisation of the BP goal however is important, depending on the patient's age, medical history, and additional cardiovascular risk factors.
-For example, NICE (UK 2013) recommends a BP of <140/80, but if there is retinopathy, cerebrovascular disease or microalbuminuria, the target is <130/80 mmHg.
+However, depending on the patient's age, medical history, and additional cardiovascular risk factors individualising the BP goal is important.
+For example, NICE (UK 2013) recommends a BP of <140/80, but if there is retinopathy, cerebrovascular disease, or microalbuminuria, the target is <130/80 mmHg.